Make a complaint

 • You don’t think we responded to the issues they raised in your complaint

-• You do not agree with our decision at stage 1 of your complaint and want to give reasons for this
+• You don't agree with our decision at stage 1 of your complaint and want to give reasons for this

 • You have new or relevant information that may change the decision we made in our stage 1 response

-If we have tried to contact you to discuss the complaint further but have no response, or if you’re unable to explain why you’re not satisfied with the stage 1 response, we will investigate and review the complaint based on the information we have.
+If we've tried to contact you to discuss the complaint further but have no response, or if you’re unable to explain why you’re not satisfied with the stage 1 response, we'll investigate and review the complaint based on the information we have.

 The person investigating the complaint at stage 2 will not be the same person that investigated the complaint at stage 1.